ibm-cloud-docs/cephaas/sds_hosts_delete.md

 {: cli}

 Use the `host-delete` command and specify the `INSTANCEID` and endpoint url along with the `HOST-ID` to delete the host based on the host id.

+A host cannot be deleted if it has one or more volumes mapped to it.
+Unmap all associated volumes first to delete the host.
+{: note}

 Run the following command to delete a host.